xaviergonz/mobx-keystone/README.md

 In other words, it should work on mostly anything except _it won't work in Internet Explorer_.

-If you are using Typescript, then version >= 4.2.0 is recommended, though it _might_ work with older versions.
+If you are using TypeScript, then version >= 4.2.0 is recommended, though it _might_ work with older versions.

 ## Installation